wainersm/kata-containers/tools/osbuilder/README.md

 1. An overlay directory is populated with Kata-specific components.
 2. dracut is instructed to merge the overlay directory with the required host-side filesystem components to generate an initrd.
-3. When generating an image, the initrd is extracted to obtain the base rootfs for the image.
+3. When generating an image, the initrd is extracted to obt   ain the base rootfs for the image.

 CentOS is the default distro for building the rootfs, to use a different one, you can set `DISTRO=<your_distro>`.